tpgmartin/tpgmartin.github.io/_posts/2017-10-25-tensorflow-at-10000-feet.md

 ## 4. Session Management

-So far we’ve seen how we execute a graph within a session, but we can also use a session to save and restore variables.
+So far we’ve seen how we execute a graph within a session, but we can also use a session to save and restore variables, using the `Saver` class.
 The following demonstrates how we can checkpoint a session,

 {% highlight python %}
 saver = tf.train.Saver()